 There are so many directions that the hobby can take you in – here are just a few examples:

-- Connect your radio to the Internet using technologies such as EchoLink (think ‘Skype for Amateurs’) and various digital text & picture messaging modes
+- Connect your radio to the Internet for worldwide comms, and use various digital text & picture modes

-- Experiment with radio – Investigate different aerial types, radios and transmission modes.
+- Experiment with radios, different aerial types, radios and transmission modes.
 Some amateurs are even bouncing signals off the moon

 - Take part in contests – See how far you can get, and how many contacts you can make